 Authorised absences are mornings or afternoons away from school for a good reason like illness, medical/dental appointments which unavoidably fall in school time, emergencies or other unavoidable causes.
+Please provide evidence of the appointments.

 3.2 Unauthorised absences

 Unauthorised absences are those which the school does not consider reasonable.
 If a pupil continues to have unauthorised absences, the school may refer to the Pupil Attendance Support Team or request legal interventions from the School Attendance Legal Team.
 Examples of unauthorised absences are: